guifi/guifi-cxoln/CXOLN.en_US.md

 >L'adhesió a la xarxa es pot expressar a títol individual o col·lectiu, i comporta l'acceptació dels termes dels [Comuns de la XOLN](#cxoln).
 En qualsevol moment un membre adherit a la xarxa pot renunciar a la seva adhesió conforme al que es preveu en el punt [II.4.
 Finalització de l'acord](4-finalització-de-lacord).
 En cas de renunciar a la seva adhesió podrà recuperar els béns, equips i infraestructures de les que sigui titular, amb independència de on estiguin ubicats, amb la única excepció dels casos descrits en l'apartat [IV.8.
 Finalització de trams de xarxa](#8-finalització-de-trams-de-xarxa).

 Membership in the network can be undertaken as an individual or as a collective, and implies the acceptance of the terms and conditions of the [CXOLN](#cxoln).
-At any time a member can renounce to the accession by the means described in section [II.4.
+Any member can renounce their membership at any time in accordance with what is foreseen in section [II.4.
 End of Agreement](#4-end-of-agreement).
-In case of a renounce the renouncer can recover his goods, equipment and infrastructure of his property, regardless of their location, except in the cases described in section [IV.8.
+When renouncing your membership, you will be able to recuperate all goods, equipments and infrastructures for which you are the owner, regardless of their location, except in the cases described in section [IV.8.
 Termination of Network Sections](#8-termination-of-network-sections).

 >### 5. Compromís per el creixement